Last Updated on

 - Keep your medical file with you.
 You should save your doctor’s number in your phone under ‘My doctor’ or ‘My Gynaec’, so that if there is an emergency, the person with you or your fellow passenger can call them up and ask for advice.

 - It is better if you do not accept food or drinks from strangers.
 Just say a polite ‘no’.

 - It is best to carry your own food and water when travelling by train travel during the first trimester of pregnancy.
-With water, you can depend on bottled water but again, ensure that the seal is well in place.
+With water, you can depend on bottled water, but ensure that the seal is well in place.

-- Carry chocolates, protein bars or any other snacks with you so that you can munch on it whenever you feel hungry.
+- Carry chocolates, protein bars or any other snacks with you so that you can munch on them whenever you feel hungry.

 - Avoid salad, curd or any other food that may not be cooked, as they can get spoilt fast and easily.

 - Drink lots of water to stay fresh and hydrated.
 Avoid coffee and tea if possible and if not, then limit the intake.
 Aerated drinks are a strict no-no.